elk-audio/elk-docs/documents/getting_started_with_development_kit_elk_pi_hardware.md

    3. Flash the extracted `.wic` file to the SD card.

+### Linux
-4. If you are using Linux, use  [balenaEtcher](https://www.balena.io/etcher/), or follow the below bzcat instructions:
+At your convenience, you can either use [balenaEtcher](https://www.balena.io/etcher/), or use plain `dd` with these instructions:

    1. Find out under what name your SD card is listed on your computer, using e.g. `lsblk -f`.
 On modern Linux distributions it usually is`/dev/sdb` ,`/dev/sdc` or following letters.
 We will refer to it as `/dev/sdX` in the following.

    2. Unmount the SD card if it was already mounted:

    ```bash
      $ sudo unmount /dev/sdX*
    ```

-   3. To uncompress and flash onto the SD card run :
+   3. **VERY IMPORTANT: double-check that you are using the correct device with dd!
+Otherwise you can risk wiping out another disk on your machine!** To uncompress and flash onto the SD card run :

    ```bash
       $ bzcat elk-sika-image-dev-raspberrypi3-64.wic.bz2 | sudo dd of=/dev/sdX bs=4M status=progress && sync
    ```

-   **VERY IMPORTANT: double-check that you are using the correct device with dd!
-Otherwise you can risk wiping out another disk on your machine**

    4. The process can take a few minutes, so this is a good time to stretch your legs.

       If for any reason the process fails, just reduce the `bs=4M` speed to `bs=1M` for example, and it should work great.

-5. If you are using macOS:
+### macOS:

-   1. Also there you can flash the image using [balenaEtcher](https://www.balena.io/etcher/), using Unarchiver to extract the `.bz2` file first.
+   Also here you can flash the image using [balenaEtcher](https://www.balena.io/etcher/), using Unarchiver to extract the `.bz2` file first.

 ## 3. Power up, and next steps